AndrGab/MediRepo/README.md

 ## What is Hacktoberfest?

-🎃 HacktoberFest is digitalocean’s annual event that encourages people to contribute to open source throughout october.
-Much of modern tech infrastructure—including some of digitalocean’s own products—relies on open-source projects built and maintained by passionate people who often don’t have the staff or budgets to do much more than keep the project alive. 🎃 HacktoberFest is all about giving back to those projects, sharpening skills, and celebrating all things open source, especially the people that make open source so special.
+🎃 HacktoberFest is digitalocean’s annual event that encourages people to contribute to open source throughout October.
+Much of modern tech infrastructure—including some of digitalocean’s own products—relies on open-source projects built and maintained by passionate people who often don’t have the staff or budgets to do much more than keeping the project alive. 🎃 HacktoberFest is all about giving back to those projects, sharpening skills, and celebrating all things open source, especially the people that make open source so special.

 [https://hacktoberfest.com/](https://hacktoberfest.com/)